 - Commercially prepared skunk odor removers

-My friend Ruthie once told me that a trick many groomers use is Masengil powdered douche as a pre-bath rinse.
+Many groomers use Massengill powder douche as a pre-bath rinse.
 Make sure to check with your veterinarian if you have any questions.

 Skunks, like many other pests, are attracted to available food, such as pet food or scraps in the garbage.
 They are also attracted to possible nesting places such as sheds, wood piles, or crawl spaces around the house and yard.
 So, keep your garbage tightly closed, and keep your home and yard clean and sealed against unwanted furry visitors.

-It is also important to remember that skunks are nocturnal animals, so it is likely that your dog or cat will be sprayed at the most inopportune time, such as a chilly spring evening just as you are about to go to bed.
+It is also important to remember that skunks are nocturnal animals, so it is likely that your dog or cat will be sprayed at the most inopportune time, such as on a chilly spring evening just as you are about to go to bed.
 These late night encounters mean that your local pet store that carries skunk odor removal products will probably be closed.

 The best way to help prevent your pet from being sprayed is to use a leash and harness when you are in the woods or the country.
 Skunks can carry rabies, so make sure your pet's vaccinations are current before you visit areas frequented by skunks.

 The sooner you wash your pet, the easier it will be to remove the musk.
-Take care not to get any of the bathwater into the eyes or ears because it can really burn.
+Take care not to get any of the bathwater into your pet's eyes or ears because it can really burn.
 A small amount of Vaseline applied to the eyebrows is effective for protecting the eyes.
-If you must pick up your animal to wash in the sink or bathtub, use a towel to avoid getting skunked yourself.
+If you must pick up your animal to wash them in the sink or bathtub, use a towel to avoid getting skunked yourself.
 Don't let your pet touch anything inside of your house unless you want it to smell like skunk.